501(c)(3) organization: Churches

 Churches must meet specific requirements to obtain and maintain tax-exempt status; these are outlined in "IRS Publication 1828: Tax Guide for Churches and Religious Organizations".
 This guide outlines activities allowed and not allowed by churches under the 501(c)(3) designation.

 In 1980, the United States District Court for the District of Columbia recognized a 14-part test in determining whether a religious organization is considered a church for the purposes of the Internal Revenue Code:

 Having an established congregation served by an organized ministry is of central importance.
 Points 4, 6, 8, 11, 12, and 13 are also especially important.
-Nevertheless, the 14-point list is a guideline; it is not intended to be all-encompassing, and other relevant facts and circumstances may be factors.
+Nevertheless, the 14-point list is a guideline; it is not intended to be all-encompassing, and other facts and circumstances may be relevant factors.

 Although there is no definitive definition of a church for Internal Revenue Code purposes, in 1986 the United States Tax Court said that "A church is a coherent group of individuals and families that join together to accomplish the religious purposes of mutually held beliefs.
 In other words, a church's principal means of accomplishing its religious purposes must be to assemble regularly a group of individuals related by common worship and faith."

 The United States Tax Court has stated that, while a church can certainly broadcast its religious services by radio, radio broadcasts themselves do not constitute a congregation unless there is a group of people physically attending those religious services.
 A church can conduct worship services in various specific locations rather than in one official location.
 A church may have a significant number of people associate themselves with the church on a regular basis, even if the church does not have a traditional established list of individual members.
 In order to qualify as a tax-exempt church, church activities must be a significant part of the organization's operations.

 An organization whose operations include a substantial nonexempt commercial purposes, such as operating restaurants and grocery stores in a manner consistent with a particular religion's religious beliefs does not qualify as a tax-exempt church.

+Hospitals

+Under the Affordable Care Act, hospital organizations must also meet the requirements imposed by section 501(r) on a facility-by-facility basis: